Portrait and Figure Drawing ....

 the students have practiced and completed their own expressive original

-drawings and paintings, they will have a sound frame of reference and
+drawings and paintings, and had a critique discussion, they will have a sound frame of reference and

 strong interest in the study of the self-portraits and figure drawings

-of famous artists such as Kathy Kollwitz, Frida Kahlo,
+of famous artists such as Kathy Kollwit, Frida Kahlo,

 Pablo Picasso, Rembrandt, and others.
 Search others by artist name,